mobxjs/serializr/README.md

 -   `alias(name, propSchema)`: Serializes a field under a different name
 -   `list(propSchema)`: Serializes an array based collection
 -   `map(propSchema)`: Serializes an Map or string key based collection
+-   `mapAsArray(propSchema, keyPropertyName)`: Serializes a map to an array of elements
 -   `object(modelSchema)`: Serializes an child model element
 -   `reference(modelSchema, lookupFunction?)`: Serializes a reference to another model element
 -   `custom(serializeFunction, deserializeFunction)`: Create your own property serializer by providing two functions, one that converts modelValue to jsonValue, and one that does the inverse